Safari Party Ideas & Decorations

 - Drape green streamers around the room and ceiling.

 - Place stuffed animals throughout where the children can play with them.

 - Add a couple of potted plants (real or fake.

 - Drape mosquito netting from the ceiling, on the walls or on the chairs.

 - Use stuffed animals such as monkeys, elephants and giraffes as centerpieces.
-Or use pith helmets as centerpieces and attach balloons to them (check out these Pith Helmuts).
-Put out permenant markers and have the guests sign the helmets with birthday wishes.
+Or use pith helmets as centerpieces and attach balloons to them.
+Put out permanent markers and have the guests sign the helmets with birthday wishes.

 - Use animal crackers as confetti on the tables or put a box of animal crackers at every place setting.

 - Use safari hats as party hats.
-Or hand out these Safari Hats and Binoculars to the children when they arrive.
+Hand out these safari hats to the children when they arrive.

 Safari Party Goody bag ideas - animal crackers, gummy worms, animal fruit snacks, small stuffed animal.